mikemhenry/userdocs/docs-src/getting-Started/workspaces.md

 # HPC Workspaces

 ## Description
-The HPC Workspaces provide a group shared environment, including storage with user-defined access, SLURM accounting, and tools.
+The HPC Workspaces provide a group shared environment, including storage with user-defined access, lsf accounting, and tools.

 An HPC Workspace belong to a research group and need to be requested by the research group leader, see [Workspace management](../hpc-workspaces/management.md).